-Chicken tikka masala is an Indian-restaurant dish that’s perfect for the slow cooker.
-This whole30 and paleo version is healthy but not lacking in flavor.
+Chicken tikka masala is a popular Indian restaurant dish that’s perfect for the slow cooker or pressure cooker.
+This dairy-free, paleo & whole30 version will have your kitchen smelling amazing.

-Notice how I said this was an Indian-restaurant dish and not an Indian dish?
-While creating this recipe, I learned that chicken tikka masala isn’t a traditional Indian dish.
-The origin of chicken tikka masala is up for debate but the most accepted answer seems to be that it first appear in the UK.
-Yup, chicken tikka masala is a British dish!
+Let’s break it down literally.
+We all know what chicken means.
+Tikka means bits or pieces and masala is a number of spice mixtures ground into a paste or powder for use in Indian cooking.
+Chicken tikka masala – cut up chicken cooked in a spiced tomato-based, creamy sauce.
+Notice how I said earlier this was an Indian-restaurant dish and not an Indian dish?
+While creating this recipe, I learned that chicken tikka masala isn’t a traditional Indian dish from India.
+The origin of chicken tikka masala is up for debate but the most accepted answer seems to be that it first appeared in the UK.
+Yup, chicken tikka masala is a British Indian dish.
+Interesting, huh?

 - 3 lbs boneless, skinless chicken thighs